 Getting Bored?
 Here's A List Of Free Things That Weren't Free Before Coronavirus

-The coronavirus pandemic is rapidly changing daily routines of millions of Americans as many settle into their new self-isolation realities.
+The coronavirus pandemic is rapidly changing the daily routines of millions of Americans as many settle into their new self-isolation realities.

 Some are finding ways to pass the time by streaming television shows, movies and classic sports (and, of course, listening to NPR).

-Other companies — outside the traditional streaming sites like Hulu, Netflix and Amazon — are making content available during the era of social-distancing.
+Other companies — outside the traditional streaming sites such as Hulu, Netflix and Amazon — are making content available during the era of social distancing.
 But some companies, musicians and others are lending their services and talents for free in an effort to help all of us make it through these uncertain times with a bit more ease.

 Below is a small list of what is out there.

-The Met, like many live performance venues, cancelled upcoming shows due to the spread of the coronavirus.
+The Met, like many live performance venues, canceled upcoming shows because of the spread of the coronavirus.
 Earlier this week it began streaming for free encore presentations of its Live in HD series.

 "During this extraordinary and difficult time, the Met hopes to brighten the lives of our audience members even while our stage is dark," the company said in a statement.